richrd/suplemon/README.md

 # Todo
+ * [ ] Generic linelighter for generic highlighting
  * [ ] Global clipboard (copy from one file to another)
  * [ ] Read only viewer
  * [ ] Custom key bindings